k98kurz/BasicBlockChain/readme.md

 secrecy of the genesis key and the trustworthiness of its owner.
-For embedded devices, you can accomplish this by including the genesis seed in a file that is deleted after generating the genesis block on the first run or by having the device make an API request during the first run (which must be on a secure network) supplying its node address and receiving a genesis block.
+For embedded devices, you can accomplish this by including the genesis seed in a file that is deleted after generating the genesis block on the first run or by having the device make an API request during the first run (which should be on a secure network) supplying its node address, public key, and difficulty configuration and receiving a genesis block.

 Block chains are saved/loaded with a rudimentary file IO system as this was originally designed for use in small devices.
 I recommend writing custom